 Many Illinois nursing home residents require the highest level of care to ensure their health and well-being is maintained.
 Unfortunately, many facilities fail to develop effective plans of care, which is often at the detriment of the resident’s health.
-Sadly, the Mendota elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have suffered serious injury or died prematurely due to the negligent actions of the nursing staff in their failure to follow established protocols when providing care.
+Sadly, the Mendota elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have suffered serious injury or died prematurely due to the negligent actions of the nursing staff in their failure to follow established protocols when providing care.

 Heritage Health Mendota

 Heritage Health Mendota is a 99-certified-bed ‘for profit’ Medicare/Medicaid-approved facility providing nursing services to residents of Mendota and LaSalle County, Illinois.
 The Center is located at:

 1201 First Avenue

 Mendota, IL 61342

 In addition to providing skilled nursing care, Heritage Health Mendota also offers respiratory, occupational, speech and physical therapies, hospice services, respite care, and electrical stimulation for strengthening.

 Many families search the national Medicare comparative analysis star rating summary system to determine which nursing facilities in the community provide the highest level of care.
 Both the state of Illinois and the federal government regularly update their database system to reflect the complete history of health violations, safety concerns, opened investigations and filed complaints on every facility in the United States.
 The search results can be found on numerous websites including Medicare.gov.

 Currently, Heritage Health Mendota maintains an overall four out of five available star rating compared to all other facilities nationwide.
 This includes four out of five stars for both health inspections and staffing issues and three out of five stars for quality measures.
 However, our Mendota nursing home neglect attorneys of found numerous deficiencies and safety concerns involving this facility that include: